tarantoa/PyTorch-Image-Classifier/README.md

 ```
 ### Optional arguments
 ```
--k, --top_k specify the number of category predictions to show (3 ny default) -g, --gpu make predictions using the gpu (disabled by default) -c, --category_names path to json file specifying the map of category numbers to names (cat_to_names.json by default)
+-k, --top_k specify the number of category predictions to show (3 by default) -g, --gpu make predictions using the gpu (disabled by default) -c, --category_names path to json file specifying the map of category numbers to names (cat_to_names.json by default)
 ```